Story by Lisa Berretta and photos by Terry Georgia

 Each time I return to Colorado feels like I’m coming home, but with this experience at Sylvan Dale Guest Ranch, I think I came home to myself.
 I also have a wonderful new group of friends and can now feel I can truly enjoy life “unbridled!”

-Find out more info about Beyond the Arena.
-No horse experience is necessary to attend one of their retreats.
+Find out more info about Unbridled Retreats No horse experience is necessary to attend one of their retreats.

 ~ ~ ~ ~ ~

-As a contributor to Travel to Wellness, Lisa Berretta participating in the retreat as a guest of Sylvan Dale Guest Ranch and Unbridled Retreat.
+As a contributor to Travel to Wellness, Lisa Berretta participating in the retreat as a guest of Sylvan Dale Guest Ranch and Unbridled Retreats.